 The BMA Tenpoint, has provided resources below during the COVID-19 Pandemic.
 These resources include food distribution centers, shelter, and more.
 We would like communities to stay safe, healthy, and strong during this crisis.

-People age 16 and older who live, work, or study in Massachusetts can get vaccinated.
+People age 12 and older can get vaccinated!

 Vaccination & Testing

 1350 Tremont St, Boston, MA 02120

 Need a ride?
 Text "free ride" to 833-460-22-2

 Whittier Street Health Center is operating COVID-19 Vaccination Clinics on the second floor of its main facility at 1290 Tremont Street in Roxbury, and the Blue Hill Ave Satellite Clinic at 278 Blue Hill Ave in North Dorchester.
 Vaccinations are provided by appointment only and as supplies are available; we do not accept walk-in appointments.
 Please note that the vaccine is only available at this time to individuals who meet the criteria for the current phase of the Commonwealth vaccine distribution plan.
 For the latest information see: Click for the latest information see .

 If you believe you are eligible for a COVID-19 vaccine, please call 617-858-2444 to make an appointment at the main facility at 1290 Tremont Street, or call 617-858-2550 to make an appointment at the Blue Hill Satellite Clinic

 Whittier is employing its mobile health vans to bring the vaccine to seniors and others at high risk for COVID-19.
 Whittier is collaborating with its housing, faith-based and community partners to host Mobile Vaccination Clinics at their sites.
 For an up-to-date schedule of where and when these clinics will be offered, lease click on the link for more information.